-In course of our interactions with the different stake holders especially children who are receiving Education Vouchers, we realized that they were facing problems while adjusting in the new school and coping with the new academic environment.
-To address this issue and develop their personality, this project namely, Srijan Bachpan (nurturing childhood) was instituted.
-It has basic three objectives: active participation of students in different activities at school, enhanced academic performance and to nurture them as aware and responsible members of the society.
-Regular weekly sessions pertaining to life skills, inter personal skills, civic education, financial education, language and communication, art & craft and extracurricular activities (like dancing, singing, debate, elocution, speech, storytelling, etc.) are organized with the help of professional resource persons and volunteers.
+Pratigya runs a comprehensive life education programme namely Srijan Bachpan (nurturing childhood) for underprivileged children in urban slums and rural villages.
+The programme is designed to develop Socio Emotional Ethical Learning (SEEL) among the children who are either connected or not connected with school setting.
+It has basic three objectives: active participation of children in different activities at school, enhanced academic performance and to nurture them as aware and responsible members of the society.
+Regular weekly sessions pertaining to life skills, inter personal skills, civic education, financial education, legal education, language and communication, art & craft and extracurricular activities (like dancing, singing, debate, elocution, speech, storytelling, etc.) are organized with the help of professional resource persons, volunteers as well as mentored leaders in their own communities.
 Counseling sessions are also being conducted with the help of experts.
 Play way method and different forms of exercise are used as a tool to conduct these sessions.
-This project has been instrumental in bringing the envisaged change and betterment in the personal, academic and social lives of the students.
+This programme has been instrumental in bringing the envisaged change and betterment in the personal, academic and social lives of the students.

-Over 800 students from slums in Ranchi, Jharkhand and a village in Khunti, Jharkhand are in interaction with us under this programme.
+Over 800 students from slums in Ranchi, Jharkhand and a village in Khunti, Jharkhand are engaged every year under this programme.

-Pratigya has been able to develop a module for these children with the help of professors and passed out students of Asia’s most premier social work institute, Tata Institute of Social Sciences, Mumbai.
+Pratigya has a developed module for these children with the help of professors and passed out students of Asia’s most premier social work institute, Tata Institute of Social Sciences (Mumbai), Azim Premji University (Bangalore).

 To provide experiential learning of financial education to children, Pratigya with Butterflies, New Delhi has started a children run financial co-operative – Child Development Khazana (CDK) along with a health co-operative - Children’s Health Co-operative (CHC) for facilitating these children access to health services, in the year 2014-15.
 Both the co-operatives are run by the children.